 NATIONAL CANDY DAY

 Originally a form of medicine, candy calmed the digestive system or cooled a sore throat.
-At this time, combined with spices and sugar, candy only appeared in the purses and the dishes of the wealthy.
+At that time, combined with spices and sugar, candy only appeared in the purses and the dishes of the wealthy.

 Since 1979, the world has produced more sugar than can be sold, making it very attainable and cheap.